unstoppabledomains/dev-docs/reseller/reseller-integration-guides/stripe-payments.md

 ---
 title: Stripe Payments Guide | Unstoppable Domains Developer Portal
 description: This guide shows how to purchase domains using the Stripe payment processing flow.
-You can track payout information in the Unstoppable Domains Reseller dashboard.
+You can track payout information in the Unstoppable Domains Partner dashboard.
 ---

 # Stripe Payments Guide

 Unstoppable Domains supports [Stripe](https://stripe.com) payments.
 Stripe is a payment provider that allows you to accept credit cards, PayPal, and Apple Pay from customers.
-This is a recommended and secure payment method for resellers that mostly use client-side applications.
+This is a recommended and secure payment method for partners that mostly use client-side applications.

 The following diagram shows the general process between Stripe and Unstoppable Domains after a customer buys a domain.